SinghGauravKumar/Probabilistic-Driver-Modeling/README.md

 #### k_means_clustering_training.m trains on a vehicle dynamics dataset (collected on a regular day) and tests on about 40% of data kept aside for testing.

-#### clustering_performance_testing_rainyday.m trains on a vehicle dynamics dataset (collected on a regular day) and tests on aboutanother dataset by the same driver on a rainyday.
+#### clustering_performance_testing_rainyday.m trains on a vehicle dynamics dataset (collected on a regular day) and tests on another dataset by the same driver on a rainyday.